Source: City of Toronto Precribed Burn Notices April 2008/2019

 Successes of the High Park Burn Program

 The initial goals for the prescribed burn program established in the management plan focused on enhancing the growth of native species while controlling exotic plant species.
 Special attention was also focused on targeting small rare plant communities existing in High Park in the hope of encouraging their natural expansion.
-Annual monitoring for the past several years has shown that many areas in High Park are exhibiting large increases in native plant community patches, as well as a significant decline in some of the exotic species controlled by burning, such as garlic mustard.
+Annual monitoring has shown that many areas in High Park are exhibiting large increases in native plant community patches, as well as a significant decline in some of the exotic species controlled by burning, such as garlic mustard.

 High Park is home to many rare and important species that are thriving from prescribed burning.
 Species in the drier savannah areas are showing large success in expansion such as dryland blueberry, Indian grass, big bluestem, woodland sunflower, sky-blue aster, and a variety of goldenrods and sedges.
 Wild lupine populations have exhibited an immediate response, with increases in patch size as well as seed production.